Volunteers are wanted!

-- Fill in a short on-line questionnaire survey where we ask you some basic questions (XX minutes)
+- Fill in a short on-line questionnaire survey where we ask you some basic questions (10 minutes, one time)

-- Carry on the tracker device that we send you for 2 weeks during your daily routine wherever you go ie. at home, work, commuting.
-It’s a small light sensor that you can easily carry in a bag, pocket, etc.
+- Carry a tracker device that we send you for 2 weeks during your daily routine wherever you go ie. at home, work, commuting.
+It’s a small light sensor (~80 x 80 x 20 mm and ~200g) that you can easily carry in a bag or in a pocket.

 - Use an App that we develop specifically for this study to answer short questions about your daily activities.
-The app will be available for both iOS and Android smartphones.
-(XX minutes)
+The app will be available for both iOS and Android smartphones (5 minutes per day).